-This hybrid virtual workshop provides a means for healthcare professionals and students to develop their own healing nature practice, as well as learn ways to facilitate patients finding their healing nature practices.
+This virtual workshop provides a means for healthcare professionals and students to develop their own healing nature practice, as well as learn ways to facilitate patients finding their healing nature practices.
 The process of prescribing to nature will include working with patients and guiding them to identify the type of nature and nature contact they find soothing.
 The workshop will outline and describe ways to hold these conversations.
 It also will help healthcare professionals develop an understanding of the experiences and history: social, cultural, ethnic, economic, geographic, and individual, that can influence how individuals move in nature.

 - Develop familiarity with concept of nature as a healing modality